F286/TowerDefence/README.md

 ## Conclusion

 If you embrace this, it will directly lead to less bugs, faster development, and a higher quality product.
 The code will be simpler, which means less bugs.
 This will let you focus on fun things such as making the app, instead of staying up until 2 am to fix an iPad export specific bug.
 You will leverage Unity, this will let you develop 2-3 times faster, this means you can go to the beach instead of working weekends.
-You will use processes to allow the team to work together more effectively(1), this will lead to a highly polished and professional app.
+You will integrate design into the development process, which means you won't have to redo the same thing three times<sup>1</sup>.
+All of this will lead to a good app, which leads to many positive things.
 Thanks for reading. : )

-(1) Small increases in effectiveness will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
+(1) Relatively small increases in efficiency will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
 Related to the Pareto Distribution.
 [Link](https://youtu.be/-k_FfS1kHfY)